No. 10 A Second Open Letter to the Chancellor of the Exchequer

 while positing a ‘cost savings’, Mr Williamson did not think through the individual and collective cost to social cohesion and Gross National Happiness by such a draconian truncation of an established individual and social healing modality;

-while Mr Williamson failed to specify the content or logic of what constituted a 'strategic priority', apart from his conclusion that music and art education are not one of them.
+Mr. Williamson failed to affirmatively specify either what constituted primary "strategic priorit(ies)" in education or the logic of what would establish them, apart from his conclusion that music and art education were not among them.

 Having clearly cast Mr Churchill aside, perhaps Mr.Williamson found a mentor, if not patron saint in Betsy DeVos, former Secretary of Education of the United States under Mr Trump.
 For example: